 Xorcom is another company that offers a host of flexible IP PBX systems ranging from the small 1-30 user set up to 1500 user set up, including multi-tenant PBX as well as hotel phone system.
 It offers appliance-based hardware systems as well as a complete PBX virtual machine that works on Hyper V or VMWare.
 The software-based solution allows for up to 5000 users.
 Xorcom has been around for years and it does have a reputation for reliability besides offering customers a range of options.
 If you are in the market for IP PBX system you can certainly short-list Xorcom.

 Avaya, it must be remembered, was spun off from AT&T and Lucent so it already has good genes, to begin with.
 Its focus was on pioneering communications and its UC solution today commands a respect-worthy market share.
 Avaya offers IP Office to help reduce and simplify communication and collaboration.
 It allows BYOD and has excellent mobility solutions among other features you would expect in any IP PBX.
 As can be expected, Avaya offers unified communication, integrations, and security in its well-rounded package.
 Of course, all this comes at a price and you should have patience when it comes to service.

 Feature for feature Hodusoft IP PBX Software matches the big names and does so at prices you would consider to be attractive.
 Plus, the little guy offers a big service.
-Hodusoft is worth a look and could be the best decision in IP PBX for 2020.
+Hodusoft is worth a look and could be the best decision in IP PBX phone system for 2022.